arisohandriputra/FWBlock/README.md

 </p>

 <p align="center">
-  A lightweight native Win32 utility to block applications from internet access or execution — no installation required.
+  A lightweight utility to block applications from internet access or execution - no installation required.
 </p>

 <p align="center">